FraguaDev/love2d-tutorial/README.md

-# LÖVE Tutorial
+# Fragua LÖVE Tutorial
-A simple repository with some basics and explanations to get started using [LÖVE](https://love2d.org/)
+A simple repository with some basics and explanations to get started using [LÖVE](https://love2d.org/) from [Fragua](https://www.fragua.com.ar)

 This is currently a Work In Progress.
 More examples and code will be added in the near future.